 - Awards and Academic Initiatives

-To develop a course in conjunction with an upcoming exhibition or the Center’s collection, contact either the appropriate curator (see Curatorial Staff) or Patience Young at 725-6788 or firstname.lastname@example.org.
+To develop a course in conjunction with an upcoming exhibition or the Cantor’s collection, contact either the appropriate curator (see Curatorial Staff) or Kim Mansfield at firstname.lastname@example.org or 650-497-0369.

 Independent Research and Projects

-Students wishing to undertake an independent project at the Center must secure a faculty member’s confirmation to endorse and advise the endeavor.
-While the Center attempts to honor all such requests, it often receives proposals that cannot be accommodated for reasons of timing or extent of the activity.
-Students considering Center-related projects are urged to call for further information and to submit plans for consideration well in advance of the intended project.
-Direct inquiries and proposals to Patience Young at 725-6788 or email@example.com.
+Students wishing to undertake an independent project at the Cantor must secure a faculty member’s confirmation to endorse and advise the endeavor.
+While the Cantor attempts to honor all such requests, it often receives proposals that cannot be accommodated for reasons of timing or extent of the activity.
+Students considering Cantor-related projects are urged to call for further information and to submit plans for consideration well in advance of the intended project.
+Direct inquiries and proposals to Kim Mansfield at 650-497-0369 or email@example.com.

 Exhibitions Curated by Students and Faculty

-The Center invites faculty members, and students with faculty endorsement, to submit proposals for small exhibitions that bring fresh insights to objects in the collection and/or showcase visual aspects of research and scholarship in any field.
-As guest curators, faculty and/or students collaborate with Center staff to determine and realize a show's content, intent, installation, and related programs.
+The Cantor invites faculty members to submit proposals for small exhibitions that bring fresh insights to objects in the collection and/or showcase visual aspects of research and scholarship in any field.
+As guest curators, faculty collaborate with Cantor staff to determine and realize a show's content, intent, installation, and related programs.